ebuyakin/maichat/docs/ui_view_reading_behaviour.md

 - Single focus: one focused part; attempts to move beyond list edges are no-ops.
 - j / ArrowDown → next part; k / ArrowUp → previous part.
 - g → first part; G → last part.
-- _Meta Row_ is never focusable or part of navigation; mouse clicks on meta do not change selection.
+- _Meta Row_ (a.k.a. _Meta part_) is never focusable or part of navigation; mouse clicks on meta do not change selection.
-- After any navigation action, the _Focused Part_ is positioned according to the current _anchor mode_, subject to edge constraints and dead-band.
+- After any navigation action, the _Focused Part_ is positioned by default using Ensure‑Visible; when the Typewriter Regime is ON, j/k recenters the focused part.

 Filtering, resizing, and list rebuilds:
 - Applying a filter rebuilds the list to matching pairs; the last visible part becomes focused at the current anchor.